 Tandem’s indoor tasting room and outdoor patio seating are intimate environments.
 They are perfect for sampling cider, soaking in views, and enjoying snacks such as pickled eggs and peanuts in the shell.

-You can’t go wrong with a tour of Traverse City cherry blossoms.
-Make the trip even more enjoyable with a glass of wine or pint of cider at one of the region’s awesome wineries or cider houses.
+You can’t go wrong with a spring tour of Traverse City cherry blossoms.
+Make the trip even more enjoyable with an overnight stay at a Traverse City luxury hotel or have a meal at one of the best local restaurants in Traverse City!

 What are some of your favorite ways to take in Traverse City’s cherry blossoms?
 Leave us a comment below.